Explore the historic Home of Golf

-Whether it's a visit to the historical Open Rota venues of Royal Troon and Carnoustie, or a city break in Aberdeen or Dundee, a trip to Scotland is a must for every golfer.
-From the North, East or West, it is a country steeped in the traditions of the game and with some of the best quality golf resorts in the world.
-Gleneagles, Fairmont St Andrews and Turnberry, offer golf in it's purest form.
+Whether it's a visit to the historical Open Rota venues of Royal Troon and Carnoustie, or a city break in Aberdeen or Dundee, a golf break in Scotland is a must for all golfers.
+From the North, East or West, it is a country steeped in the traditions of the game hosting some of the best quality golf resorts in the world.
+Gleneagles, Fairmont St Andrews and Turnberry offer Scottish golf in its purest form.

-Take a pilgrimage to The Home of Golf on your next golf break with a visit to Scotland.
-Follow in the footsteps of Open winners such as Nick Faldo and Jack Nicklaus and test your game out in St Andrews.
+Universally acknowledged as the Home of Golf, St Andrews is an ideal base for your Scottish break.
 With seven courses in the town, including the world-famous Old Course as well as the highly-acclaimed New Course and picturesque Castle Course, it's time to make a dent in your bucket list!

-Away from the Auld Grey Toon, you'll find an abundance of incredible golf across Scotland, from Turnberry and Royal Toon in the West, up to Castle Stuart, Royal Dornoch and Dunbar in the Highlands.
+Away from the Auld Grey Toon, you'll find an abundance of incredible golf across Scotland, with the likes of Turnberry and Royal Troon in the West, and Castle Stuart, Royal Dornoch and Nairn Dunbar in the Highlands.

-If you're looking for an action-packed break both on and off the course, why not base your next golf trip in Edinburgh, Glasgow, Dundee or Aberdeen, incredible city breaks with easy access to some of the best courses in the UK.
+If you're looking for an action-packed break both on and off the course, why not base your next golf trip in Edinburgh, Glasgow, Dundee or Aberdeen, incredible city breaks with easy access to some of the best golf courses in Scotland.

 Whether it’s the historic Highlands, the West Coast, the Kingdom of Fife, Aberdeen or East Lothian, Scotland boasts many spectacular landscapes, ideal for a UK golf break.
 It’s the great location of the courses, enchanting scenery and top-class hotels that keeps golfers returning.
 The variety of parkland courses coupled with picturesque scenery will take your breath away.

-With so many golf-rich areas, there is no right answer when selecting a break to Scotland.
-Fife is one of the country’s most popular golf destination and a great base is the five-star Fairmont St Andrews.
+With so many golf-rich areas, and over 550 courses to play, there is no right answer when selecting a break to Scotland.
+Fife is one of the country’s most popular golf destinations and a great base is the five-star Fairmont St Andrews.
 The resort is home to two 18-hole clifftop courses as well as luxury accommodation and excellent spa facilities.